-- 1. The IAATO Ship Scheduler Guidelines should be followed. - 2.
-Watch officers should be aware of other vessels nearby and possible conflicts between vessel activities. - 3.
-When transiting a narrow channel (e.g Peltier or Errera Channels) where another vessel is present, "Securite, Securite, Securite" messages must be broadcast over Channel 16. - 4.
-If a vessel is involved in activities in a narrow channel, upon hearing the "Securite" call, the vessel engaged in the activities should immediately respond over Channel 16 and notify the incoming vessel of any potential hazards/risks to navigation. - 5.
+- 1. Watch officers should be aware of other vessels nearby and possible conflicts between vessel activities. - 2.
+When transiting a narrow channel (e.g Peltier or Errera Channels) where another vessel is present, "Securite, Securite, Securite" messages must be broadcast over Channel 16. - 3.
+If a vessel is involved in activities in a narrow channel, upon hearing the "Securite" call, the vessel engaged in the activities should immediately respond over Channel 16 and notify the incoming vessel of any potential hazards/risks to navigation. - 4.
 Be conscious of the ship wake when other vessels are around and offering activities.
 When sailing past a vessel engaged in activities, be sure to communicate your vessel's intentions, and inquire what activities are in progress. - a.
 Avoid disturbances such as waking, buzzing, bumping, or crowding other vessels. - b.
 This is particularly important when Zodiacs/small boats and kayakers are on the water, as not only could a ship wake make kayaking less enjoyable, it could potentially cause an emergency. - c.
 It is particularly important to be aware of Submersible activities.
-Ship and/or small boat operations should avoid transiting near submersibles when they are deployed. - Treaty System Decisions, Measures, Resolutions, and other rules and regulations must be followed. - 4.
-All MARPOL and Antarctic Treaty System Decisions, Measures, Resolutions, and other rules, regulations and, and IAATO Waste Management Statements must be followed. - 5.
-All stakeholders should safeguard the natural environment with a view to achieving sound, continuous and sustainable economic growth geared to satisfying equitably the needs and aspirations of present and future generations. - 6.
+Ship and/or small boat operations should avoid transiting near submersibles when they are deployed. - 5.
 Coordinate with vessels in the area who may be watching wildlife, or when watching wildlife yourself. - a.
 Call the bridge of the nearby vessel and describe the encounter, including how long you may stay in the area. - i.
 Agree to a plan will the other vessel join?
-Or how will the vessels avoid each other? - Should vessels work cooperatively to watch wildlife together, it is important IAATO Wildlife Watching Guidelines are followed.
+Or how will the vessels avoid each other? - ii.
+Should vessels work cooperatively to watch wildlife together, it is important IAATO Wildlife Watching Guidelines are followed.

-- 7. Vessels should work co-operatively to ensure that they give a 'buffer' time of a recommended 30 60 minutes between visits at landing sites. - a.
-If another vessel arrives early to a site, whether anchoring or not, make sure the bridge officer and/or EL communicate, and arrange a plan. - 8.
-Where appropriate, spread activities across all possible 'experience' platforms (e.g. ship cruising, small boat cruising, kayaking, landings etc.) to decrease use of the most visited landing sites. - 9.
-Visitor activities should be designed and programmed in such a way as to protect the wilderness and natural heritage composed of ecosystems and biodiversity and to preserve protected wildlife, and provide educational experiences. - 10.
-IAATO activities must be conducted with respect for archaeological and cultural heritage. - Helicopter Operations should be run in accordance with the ATCM Resolutions, the Electronic Antarctic Flight Information Manual (AFIM), the Wildlife Awareness Manual (WAM) and IAATO Helicopter Etiquette. - a.
-All helicopter transponders must be turned on for T-CAS recognitions. - i.
-All IAATO Operators should be registered with and participate in the COMNAP Operational Tracking System. - 12.
+- 6. Vessels should work co-operatively to ensure that they give a 'buffer' time of a recommended 30 60 minutes between visits at landing sites. - a.
+If another vessel arrives early to a site, whether anchoring or not, make sure the bridge officer and/or EL communicate, and arrange a plan. - 7.
+Where appropriate, spread activities across all possible 'experience' platforms (e.g. ship cruising, small boat cruising, kayaking, landings etc.) to decrease pressure on specific landing sites. - 8.
+Visitor activities should be designed and programmed in such a way as to protect the wilderness and natural heritage composed of ecosystems and biodiversity and to preserve protected wildlife. - 9.
+IAATO activities must be conducted with respect for archaeological and cultural heritage. - 10.
+Helicopter Operations should be run in accordance with the ATCM Aircraft Wildlife Awareness Manual and IAATO Helicopter Etiquette. - 11.
 Both Ships and Yachts should assure they have a working AIS and Channel 16 at all times.
-Remember to enter transit information into the AIS each time. - 13.
+Remember to enter transit information into the AIS each time. - 12.
 Respect radio communications: many ships use same available UHF/VHF channels.
-If possible, come to an agreement between vessels, changing channels for the conflicted time to avoid miscommunication. - 14.
+If possible, come to an agreement between vessels, changing channels for the conflicted time to avoid miscommunication. - 13.
 IAATO Members are not the only visitors to the Antarctic.
 Whilst IAATO Members book through the IAATO ship scheduler to avoid conflicts, there are those outside of IAATO who do not have access to the ship scheduler.
-While IAATO vessels make every effort to use the ship scheduler efficiently there could be extenuating circumstances which cause other vessels to be at an anchorage. - 15.
+While IAATO vessels make every effort to use the ship scheduler efficiently there could be extenuating circumstances which cause other vessels to be at an anchorage. - 14.
 All IAATO SOLAS vessels or yachts with lengths greater than 50m and/or over 300GT should utilize the ship scheduler platform for coordination of activities.